Verification Protocols with Sub-Linear Communication for Polynomial Matrix Operations: Linear algebra operations

-From the certificate for nonsingularity, we can immediately infer one for a lower bound \(\rho\) on the rank: the Prover commits a set of indices which locate a \(\rho\times\rho\) submatrix which is nonsingular, and then the certificate for nonsingularity is run on this submatrix.
+From the protocol for nonsingularity, we immediately infer one for a lower bound \(\rho\) on the rank: the Prover commits a set of row indices and a set of column indices which locate a \(\rho\times\rho\) submatrix which is nonsingular, and then the protocol verifying nonsingularity is run on this submatrix.